anki-code/xonsh-cheatsheet/README.md

 conda config --add channels conda-forge && conda install xonsh  # Conda

+# We highly recommend to install xonsh from pip/pipx/conda to get the latest version.
+# But there are also package managers:
 apt install xonsh    # Debian/Ubuntu
 dnf install xonsh    # Fedora
 pacman -S xonsh      # Arch Linux